 Dubbing became popular at one time as it was thought a better way to make words clear.
 Many movies are still available this way, but many of us find dubbing unnatural.
 The voice doesn't always match the visual and often comes with an awkward distracting cadence.

 Woody Allen is a challenge because his movies tend to be wordy.
-He admired French subtitleist who managed to captured the essence of his dialogues.
+He admired a French subtitleist who managed to captured the essence of his dialogues.

 Censoring can be disastrous distorting the meaning of the script.
 Sometimes the subtitleist uses euphemism for swear words.